SovnSkyrim/AmongSovngardesStars/README.md

   - Container Menu : Disabled
   - Crafting Menu : Disabled

+#### SmoothCam
+- Presets
+  - Load Preset
+    - Slot 1 Perfect

 #### Storm Lightning
 - Preset → Load Preset :
   - Realistic : Enabled
 - Settings → Fork Lightning :
   - Minimum Fork Distance : 1

+#### Take Notes!
+- Controls
+  - Set your controls if you wish to use it, if you don't want to use it, put them far away from your main controls.

 #### Tentapalooza
 - Set all tents from "No Protection" to "Rain & Snow"